AtelierNum/unity_toolkit/classic_modules/readme.md

 <br/>
 <br/>
 <br/>
-2. click the "+" in the Event list of the emitter
+2.click the "+" in the Event list of the emitter
 <br/>
 <br/>
 <br/>